yosuzuk/playground/README.md

 ## Current result

-- A: TODO
+- A: OK
-- B: TODO
-- C: TODO
+- B: Works for most modules (RequireJS specific loaders, such as "domReady", needs to be replaced)
+- C: The "text" loader can be replaced with systemjs's "text-plugin" but the path syntax changes*
 - D: TODO
-- E: TODO
+- E: OK
 - F: TODO

+(* e.g. 'myTemplate.html!text' instead of 'text!myTemplate.html')

 ## Steps to reproduce this setup